muskan0422/Toronto-Tourism-Impact-Analytics/README.md

 * **Modeling Layer:** Analytics-ready tables are used to train machine learning models (Decision Tree, Random Forest) and generate the FIFA uplift scenarios.
 * **Visualization Layer:** Model outputs are imported into Power BI for interactive reporting and decision-support.

+## Data Integrity & Volatility Management
+Handling real-world, fragmented datasets required a rigorous approach to data veracity and stability:
+* **Anomaly Management:** Identified and reviewed extreme outliers, specifically the 2020–2021 pandemic period, ensuring these "external shocks" did not skew the long-term 2026 forecast.
+* **Temporal Standardization:** Standardized disparate data frequencies (daily 311 requests vs. monthly tourism arrivals) into a unified year-month timeline to enable accurate cross-KPI correlations.
+* **Validation Protocols:** Used a time-based train-test split (training on 2015–2023 data and testing on 2024) to preserve the natural chronology of ridership and occupancy patterns.

 ## Modeling Deep-Dive & Evaluation
 To ensure forecast reliability, the following evaluation metrics were used across all models:
 * **Tourist Demand (Decision Tree)**: Captured non-linear seasonality; validated with **R²** and **RMSE** to ensure peak arrivals (1.19M) were statistically significant.
 * **Transportation Strain (Random Forest)**: Adjusted `n_estimators` and `max_depth` to reduce variance while managing computational cost.
 * **Veracity Check**: All data sources were cross-verified against official Statistics Canada and City of Toronto open data portals to ensure credibility.

+## Strategic Insights & Business Value
+The framework translates model outputs into actionable recommendations for city planners and industry partners:
+* **Transit Optimization:** Forecasted a 5% ridership uplift for FIFA 2026 match months, identifying specific corridors where increased frequency is necessary to maintain service levels.
+* **Resident Engagement:** Predicted a 40% surge in municipal service complaints (RSI) during peak event months, highlighting the need for proactive communication regarding noise and traffic congestion.
+* **Market Planning:** Identified that hotel occupancy is expected to reach near-capacity levels (~80%) during mega-events, supporting the case for targeted short-term rental regulation and hotel expansion incentives.

+## Future Enhancement Roadmap
+The platform is designed to be sustainable and adaptable for future urban planning needs:
+* **Advanced Modeling:** Exploring the transition from traditional regressors to Prophet or LSTM neural networks to capture higher-order non-linear seasonality.
+* **Real-Time Integration:** Incorporating real-time transit telemetry and social media sentiment analysis to broaden the Resident Sentiment Index beyond municipal request data.
+* **Granular Data Expansion:** Integrating daily airport arrival data and inter-regional travel patterns to further refine transportation and accommodation precision.

 ## Technical Stack
 * **Modeling**: Python (Pandas, Scikit-learn).